stanford-policylab/opp/data_readme.md

   occur at the same time but have up to 16 duplicates; however, some of these involve different subjects, so it's unclear whether they are distinct incidents or large incidents involving many people
-- Data is deduplicated using date, time, location, and subject race; this removes about ~5.0% of records, but many of these rows are lacking sufficient information for differentiation, i.e. they have NA for many of their values
+- Data is deduplicated using date, time, location, subject race, and raw_search (SEARCH in raw data); this removes about ~4.4% of records, but many of these rows are lacking sufficient information for differentiation, i.e. they have NA for many of their values
+- search_conducted is derived from SEARCH (raw_search in clean data); NAs in the original column and converted to FALSE, under the assumption that officers sometimes don't record the absence of a search.
+However, there are other values other than the ones provided in the data dictionary (and are not NA), these are converted to NA for search_conducted but available in the raw_search column for review; some of them appear to be the result malformed rows and/or incorrect data entry, i.e. some of them could be race classifications
+- type is based on `TYCOD DESCRIPTION`, which is passed through as raw_call_desc
+- race is passed through to provide access to greater granularity
+- a translation of `EVENT DISPO` is provided as raw_event_desc; this was used for outcomes
+- 2013 and 2018 only have partial data

 ## Santa Ana, CA
 ### 2014-06-11 to 2018-04-13